syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Programmatic clipboard options

 Provides extensive support to cut, copy or paste the text data programmatically.
-The following functions in EditControl facilitates these clipboard operations.
+The following functions and properties in EditControl facilitates these clipboard operations.

 <table>
 <tr>